kylebot0/foxfit/README.md

 ## Collaboration
 When collaborating on this project, please do so as instructed below.
 ### Create a new issue
 To make changes, please first create a new issue.
-Add this issue to the project 'zorgcowboys' and move it to the right place on the [kanban board](https://github.com/lennartdeknikker/zorgpiraten/projects/1) under projects.
+Add this issue to the project 'foxfit' and move it to the right place on the [kanban board](https://github.com/kylebot0/foxfit/projects/1) under projects.

 ### Create a new branch for this new issue
 Then create a new branch locally for the specific issue you're working on: